Mohitur669/File-Hider/Readme.md

 );
 ```

-3. If all things done correctly, you should be able to run the project and use it.
+3. If everything is done correctly, you should be able to run and use the project.

 ## Running the Project